The Apes of God

-The Apes of God is a 1930 novel by the British artist and writer Wyndham Lewis.
-It is a satire of London's contemporary literary and artistic scene.
+The Apes of God is a novel by the British artist and writer Wyndham Lewis.
+It was published in a limited edition in 1930, and then more widely in 1932.
+The Apes of God is a satire of London's contemporary literary and artistic scene.
 The Sitwells, Gertrude Stein, James Joyce, and Virginia Woolf and the Bloomsbury group are among the writers satirised.

 Plot summary

 The novel is set in 1926, leading up to the General Strike in May.
 In an episodic structure, the story follows a young simpleton called Dan Boleyn as he travels the London art world.
 Dan follows the directions of an infatuated sixty-year-old albino, Horace Zagreus, who believes him to be a genius.
 The 'Apes of God' that he meets are imitators of true creators; they are characterised as "prosperous mountebanks who alternately imitate and mock at and traduce those figures they at once admire and hate." (p.
 123) In the story Zagreus is presented as a character that is only the imitator of another character, Pierpoint, who appears to be the origin of all the ideas that circulate in the society depicted in the novel.
 Pierpoint, though often mentioned and often maligned, never appears in the novel.
-He is described as 'a painter turned philosopher' (p.
+He is described as "a painter turned philosopher" (p.
 129), a description that could be applied to Lewis himself (his 1927 book, Time and Western Man, contains a great deal of philosophical arguments).